Norfolk: National

 In the 1945 United Kingdom general election, all seats in Norfolk were won by the Labour Party and the National Liberal Party.

-In the 2010 General Election seven seats were held by the Conservatives and two by the Liberal Democrats.
-The Labour Party no longer held the urban constituencies they once held in Norwich North and Great Yarmouth, leaving them with no MP's in the whole of East Anglia; the former Labour Home Secretary Charles Clarke was a high level casualty of that election.
+In the 2010 general election seven seats were held by the Conservatives and two by the Liberal Democrats.
+The Labour Party no longer held the urban constituencies they once held in Norwich North and Great Yarmouth, leaving them with no MPs in the whole of East Anglia; the former Labour Home Secretary Charles Clarke was a high level casualty of that election.

-In the 2015 General Election seven seats were won by the Conservative Party, with Labour winning Norwich South and the Liberal Democrats winning North Norfolk.
+In the 2015 general election seven seats were won by the Conservative Party, with Labour winning Norwich South and the Liberal Democrats winning North Norfolk.

-In the 2017 General Election the 2015 result was repeated.
+In the 2017 general election the 2015 result was repeated.

-In the 2024 General Election, Norfolk became the only county in the United Kingdom to be represented by MPs from five different parties.
+In the 2024 general election, Norfolk became the only county in the United Kingdom to be represented by MPs from five different parties.